KL Rahul: Stint with Punjab Kings (2018–2021)

 In the 2018 IPL auction, he was bought by Kings XI Punjab for INR 11 crore, the joint-third highest price.
 In the team's first match of the season, he scored the fastest 50 in IPL history, taking 14 balls to reach the milestone and breaking the record of Sunil Narine.
 In total, he scored 659 runs in the season at a strike rate of 158.41 and an average of 54.91.
 He finished the season as third highest run scorer, and he was named in the Cricinfo and Cricbuzz IPL XI.

 KXIP retained Rahul for the 2019 season, where he was named as vice-captain.
 He scored his maiden IPL century, scoring 100 not out off 64 balls against Mumbai Indians.
 He scored 593 runs in the season with average of 53.90 and strike rate of 135.38.

-On 19 December 2019, Rahul was announced as captain of the for the 2020 season, after former captain Ravichandran Ashwin was traded to Delhi Capitals.
+On 19 December 2019, Rahul was announced as captain for the 2020 season, after former captain Ravichandran Ashwin was traded to Delhi Capitals.
 In the match against RCB on 24 September 2020, he scored an unbeaten 132*, then the most runs scored by an Indian batsman in an IPL match.
 He won the Orange Cap for scoring most runs in the season (670).
 He was also declared the Dream11 Gamechanger of the Season.

 He was retained as the captain ahead of the 2021 season, and scored 626 runs, finishing as the team's highest scorer in the season.